 Most distribution centers utilize rack modules in their operations in order to maximize storage space and operational efficiency.
 Rack modules can be designed in a wide variety of configurations depending on the applications.
 Often these configurations require space for workers to pick from the pallet drop areas throughout the rack structure, or to stack empty pallets and empty totes into open bays.

-When workers are involved in these situations, it’s necessary to plan for safety and fall protection.
+When workers are involved in operations on elevated work platforms and pick modules, it’s necessary to plan for safety and fall protection.
 There are a number of ways safety can be achieved, and industry standards like those issued by ANSI and OSHA require a dual-gate system.
 Safety advantages provided by dual-gate systems, like the models we offer, ensure that workers are safe at all times; when the ledge gate is open, the rear-side gate is closed, preventing the worker from access to the ledge.
 When the rear-side gate is open, the ledge-side gate closes, providing a safe, enclosed workstation while the bay is picked.

 A dual-gate system also keeps the picker a safe distance from the lift truck loading a pallet, as a fixed barrier will be in place while the pallet is being pushed into the bay.
 This creates a physical barrier between the picker and a pallet being pushed into the area with the force of a lift truck.